PhilipTrauner/blog/post/three-days-of-owning-a-dell-xps-15/text.md

 ## Day 1

 The laptop arrived at my home address after about two weeks in transit.
-Upon opening the cardboard box it came in, I was treated to a stench that no other electronics product purchase I ever made reeked of (a mix of cheap plastic and glue).
+Upon opening the cardboard box it came in, I was treated to a stench that no other electronics product I ever purchased reeked of (a mix of cheap plastic and glue).
 Thankfully that unit itself was not suspect to the same smell.

 ### Hardware
 <p align="center">